harmonicalchemy/modular-emacs/README.md

 > **Note1:** Fetching/pulling new changes from the master `modular-emacs` GitHub repository to your local `~/.emacs.d/` directory will automatically be reflected within your emacs configurations...
 No need to copy any more files...
 But you may be surprised to see some new feature or something working differently.
 If that bothers you, you may wish to keep your changes separate from the remote master branch.
 Therefore create your own local `test` branch _(or call it what you like)_ and maintain your local changes in parallel...
 Change your local branch's .gitignore to accommodate your needs...

 > **Note2:** The remote `modular-emacs` Github repository also maintains a `develop` branch where new ideas and features are tried out before folding them into the master branch which maintains the Modular Emacs stable release.
 You could also create a local branch that tracks origin:develop if you would like to participate in any new things I am trying out before final release...
-Version 1.0.1 of Modular Emacs was first staged and tested within the develop branch.
-Version 1.0.2 is currently being tested on the develop branch. _(if not already merged into master by now)_...
-Any time a final release of new features is ready, the develop branch will be merged back into master branch, tagged as a new point release (or major release when a lot of new features have been added to warrant it)...
+Earlier point versions of Modular Emacs were first staged and tested within the develop branch.
+Version 2.0.0 is currently being tested on the develop branch. _(if not already merged into master by now)_...
+Any time a final release of new features is ready, the develop branch will be merged back into master branch, tagged as a new point release _(or major release when a lot of new features have been added to warrant it)_...

 ## Usage: